CSCfi/csc-user-guide/docs/apps/maestro.md

 Puhti: 2020.2, 2020.4, 2021.1, 2021.2, 2021.3, 2021.4, 2022.1
 Mahti: 2021.4, 2022.1

+!!!
+Note: Versions 2022.2 and later are incompatible with the RHEL8 operating system on Puhti and Mahti.
+If you intend
+          to run jobs at CSC, don't upgrade your local installation!
+We're looking for a workaround.

 ## License

 Maestro is available for all academic users in Finland: staff and students,